Russian submarine Krasnoyarsk (K-571): History

 On 30 July 2021, Krasnoyarsk was rolled out of the construction hall and subsequently launched on the water.
 The submarine's future commander Captain 2nd Rank Ivan Artyushin traditionally smashed a bottle against the ship's board.
 In February 2022, Krasnoyarsk started the mooring trials.
 Sea trials started on 26 June.
-The submarine is expected to be commissioned in 2023.
+The submarine was expected to be commissioned in 2023.
+She reportedly launched cruise missiles during state tests in November 2023.
+She was entered service on 11 December 2023 and transferred to the Pacific Fleet (Russia) in September 2024.